bennylynch/banksy/SPELLCHECKED.md

 At this point, without accurate dates, hope of any rigorous statistical analysis is lost ... but we can still use the gathered data for a data-viz, which may still be enlightening.
 Which is where
 Suave comes in.

-I'm sure many of you were impressed with [Tomas Petricek's #FsAdvent entry this year](http://tomasp.net/blog/2015/happy-new-year-tweets/), a Suave based webs app, streaming geo-located 'new year' tweets via Websockets, displaying them on a (datamaps) map; I know I was.
+I'm sure many of you were impressed with [Tomas Petricek's #FsAdvent entry this year](http://tomasp.net/blog/2015/happy-new-year-tweets/), a Suave based app, streaming geo-located 'new year' tweets via Websockets, displaying them on a (datamaps) map; I know I was.
 So, I thought I would do a data-viz based (\*ahem\*) on this project (i.e. pilfer it hook, line and sinker).
-Much of the suave side of things is practically identical to the original project, so I won't go into detail of these aspects, but would encourage you to check out Tomas's blog post.
+Much of the suave side of things is practically identical to the original project, so I won't go into the detail of these aspects, but would encourage you to check out Tomas's blog post.
 In essence, we are going to expose 2 websockets, the first sending a stream of Massive attack gigs in Json, ordered ascending by date, the second sending an array of
 Json banksys in the same year as the gigs.